 Although cited often in support of assertions of privilege, HIPAA regulations do not uniformly prohibit the release of PHI by mental and physical health providers.
 Furthermore, these regulations specifically authorize the disclosure of PHI “in response to an order of a court” and “in response to a subpoena, discovery request, or other lawful process.”

 Under Federal Law, there is a heightened privacy standard for records arising from the treatment of substance abuse.
 In order to constitute a substance abuse record, the purpose of the recorded treatment must primarily concern substance abuse.
-The relevant statute reads as follows:

 The portions of the Texas Family Code concerning health records are extremely complex.
 Every patient has a right to privacy and family courts encourage honesty and open treatment.
 However, a court will likely weigh the value of privacy against that of gathering information needed to protect the best interests of a child.
 If physical or mental health records may be at issue in your divorce, it is essential that you hire an experienced attorney to advocate for your rights.

 Retainer fees and cost estimates cause anxiety for many family law clients.
 Most of the time, this is the fault of lawyers.
 We do things differently.
 At Walters Gilbreath, PLLC our cost structure, bi...read more

 To celebrate the one-year anniversary of our podcast, Jake & Brian sat down with Jim Piper, Of Counsel at Walters Gilbreath, to discuss how family law has changed since they started practic...read more